 For literate F# scripts, you may embed the result of running the script as part of the literate output.
+This is a feature of the functions discussed in literate programming and it is implemented using the F# Compiler service.

 To include the Console output use include-output